-Using a variety of methodological perspectives, the work of the Social and Cultural Geography team centers around three entangled research strands concerned with:
+Using a variety of methodological perspectives, the work of the Social and Cultural Geography team centers around three entangled urban research strands concerned with:

 (1) Marginality and exclusion in housing and urban development;